Idanofek/modules/setup/kernel-building/README.md

 Buildroot's takes the choosen version of the kernel, and downloads the matching `tar.gz` file from https://cdn.kernel.org/pub/linux/kernel/v4.x/.
 If the inserted version doesn't exist, or the above link doesn't contain the desired tar file - it'll fail.

+#### Build succeeds, but when running the image with QEMU it loops on "Decompressing Linux / Booting the kernel"

+Encountered it when tried to build Linux 4.4.x Kernel, doesn't really know why.
+I've changed the kernel's version to 4.19.x and it worked.